Pacifica0cean/HackTheBox/Machines/MetaTwo.md

 <h4>Summary</h4>

 This machine isn't as easy as the print on the tin says.
 This machine involves WordPress, a web platform that is often quite exploitable.
-It also utilizes a fairly recently found exploit, using POST to inject some malicious data.
+It also utilizes a fairly recently found exploit, using POST to inject some malicious data, as well as another exploit for abusing the Media Library.

-More to be added as I poke this machine more.
+More to be added as I poke this machine more, currently in the process of figuring out how to exploit this.

 <h2> Documentation </h2>